Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 Required order parameters

 Note: No currency parameter is required.
 Revenue for non-USD currencies is converted to USD on a nightly basis, using each day’s closing foreign exchange conversion rate.
-If no currency value is provided in the BV Pixel transaction event, the currency defaults to USD and no currency conversion occurs.
+If no currency value is provided in the transaction event, the currency defaults to USD and no currency conversion occurs.

 Parameter Description Example value